arsena-k/Word2Vec-bias-extraction/README.md

 * SVM, Dec Tree ExperimentClassification.ipynb
 * Classification Alternate Strategy- Extract WordVectors for ML and Neural Net Experimenting.ipynp

-**Description:** This is code for a totally different way to measure the biases learned by a Word2Vec model, now using a machine-learning classifier rather than a geometric approach.
-The disadvantage to this appraoch compared to those in Part B and Part C is that machine-learning models tend to be way overparametrized, since there are few training examples (words-vectors) compared to the number of features for each word-vector (dimensions in a Word2Vec models tend to range from 50-500).
-Still, it is a way to check biases results in Part B and C. Please see Part B for motivation and explanation.
+**Description:** This is code for a totally different way to extract dimensions and measure the biases learned by a Word2Vec model, now using a machine-learning classifier rather than a geometric approach.
+The disadvantage to this approach compared to those in Part B and Part C is that machine-learning models tend to be way overparametrized for this task, since there are few training examples (word-vectors) compared to the number of features for each word-vector (dimensions in a Word2Vec models tend to range from 50-500).
+Still, it is a way to check biases results in Part B and C. Please see Part B for additional motivation and explanation.